pantheon-systems/documentation/source/docs/articles/sites/newrelic/mysql-troubleshooting-with-new-relic-pro.md

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333271)

-The New Relic Pro trace does not, however, give the full query.
-It only shows the query with placeholders, which cannot be executed against MySQL as is.
-To do that, we now need to go hunting in the MySQL Slow log.
-Go back to the site's panel on the dashboard and get the SFTP connection information.
-Modify it per [this article](/docs/articles/local/accessing-mysql-databases#accessing-mysql#slow-logs) to connect to MySQL via SFTP via your terminal or a FTP program that supports the SFTP protocol.
+The New Relic Pro trace does not give the full query; It only shows the query with placeholders, which cannot be executed against MySQL as is.
+To do that, we need to go hunting in the MySQL Slow log.
+Go back to the site's panel on the Dashboard and get the SFTP connection information.
+Modify it per [this article](/docs/articles/local/accessing-mysql-databases#accessing-mysql#slow-logs) to connect to MySQL via SFTP via your terminal or an FTP program that supports the SFTP protocol.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333273)

-The slow log will be titled something along the lines of "endpointf123f456-slow.log" within the /data directory.
+The slow log will be titled something like "endpointf123f456-slow.log" within the /data directory.
 Download that file to search locally so we can search for the query within the log.
-If not it isn’t, we can download and unzip the applicable archived slow logs (ex. endpointf123f456-slow.log-20140812.gz) and search there, if they are available.
+If it isn't there, we can download and unzip the applicable archived slow logs (ex. endpointf123f456-slow.log-20140812.gz) and search there if they are available.
 The archived slow logs are created by date and time, so look for the one that corresponds with the trace you are working with.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333275)